spell-music/csound-expression/tutorial/chapters/Intro.md

 If you are a Csounder that stumbled upon this page and got interested then it's better to learn some Haskell.
 The basic level is enough to use the library.
 I recommend the book [Learn you a Haskell for a Great Good](http://learnyouahaskell.com/) by Miran Lipovaca.
 It's a great book with an elephant on the cover.
-It's a wonderfull introduction to the wisdom and miracles of the Haskell.
+It's a wonderful introduction to the wisdom and miracles of the Haskell.

 Installation guide